Find a Part Now

 Match

-This version came pre-packed with a Sony CD player, power steering, 6 spoke rims and "Match" graphics ("///Match" written on the sides near the front wheel arch and above the guard rail, and only the three "///" blue, red and green lines below the right taillight.)
+The Match edition was equipped with a Sony CD player, power steering, and six-spoke rims.
+It also featured distinctive "Match" graphics, including "///Match" written on the sides near the front wheel arch and above the guard rail, along with three colored lines—blue, red, and green—below the right taillight.

 Match II

-Just like the first "Match" it featured "Match II" graphics, but this time in the shape of a metallic badge under the "Golf" and "TDI" logos.
-It also featured a custom interior with a unique fabric design.
+The Match II edition retained the "Match" theme, featuring "Match II" graphics represented by a metallic badge positioned beneath the "Golf" and "TDI" logos.
+Additionally, it included a custom interior with a distinctive fabric design.

 Colour Concept

-Was a highly limited edition made in only 5 colors (Flash Red, Salsa Green, Yellow, Jazz Blue Pearl Effect and Black Magic Pearl Effect) and a few of each produced.
-They featured a leather interior matching the outside color (with Color Concept embossed on the front seats) and the Color Concept badge.
-15-inch BBS Solitude alloy wheels were included, as were electric windows, central locking and front seat heating.
-The Color Concept was available on the Cabriolet and Estate (Variant) version of the Golf as well.
+The Colour Concept edition was a highly limited release, produced in only five colors: Flash Red, Salsa Green, Yellow, Jazz Blue Pearl Effect, and Black Magic Pearl Effect, with only a few units of each color made.
+This edition featured a leather interior that matched the exterior color, complete with "Colour Concept" embossed on the front seats and a distinctive Colour Concept badge.
+It was equipped with 15-inch BBS Solitude alloy wheels, electric windows, central locking, and front seat heating.
+The Colour Concept was also available for the Cabriolet and Estate (Variant) versions of the Golf.

 Family

-It was just the regular Golf MK3, but only with a custom sticker and a few other minor differences.
+The Family edition was essentially the standard Golf MK3, featuring only a custom sticker and a few minor differences.

 Harlequin